Tex Randall, Big Texan

 More decades passed.
 Panhandle winds again ravaged Tex, sandblasting away large portions of his skin and clothes.
 His fiberglass fingers crumbled.
 A local businessman bought the cowboy but gave up when he learned it would cost $50,000 to move him.
 Local boosters mounted an internet fundraising campaign, but the amount needed to save Tex seemed beyond their reach.
 Time appeared to have run out for the big cowboy.

 Then an unlikely hero rode to the rescue: the formerly villainous Texas Dept. of Transportation, which in late 2013 set aside almost $300,000 to turn the land around Tex's boots into a park.
 Keith Brown, chairman of the Canyon Main Street Program, raised enough money to "re-skin" the statue (Tex even made a cameo appearance in the 2015 Sports Illustrated swimsuit issue).
-Repairs began in the summer of 2015, and the new Tex -- who will look more 1959 than 1987 -- should be unveiled on July 4, 2016.
+Repairs began in the summer of 2015, and the new Tex -- who will look more 1959 than 1987 -- should be completed sometime in 2016.

 Although no longer the "Biggest Texan" -- that would be Sam Houston -- Tex Randall has lassoed the hearts of his hometown and his namesake state.
 "He's an icon; he's something we can be proud of," said Keith.
 And despite Tex's battered appearance, the cowboy has been studied by engineers and found to be perfectly capable of handling yet another makeover.
 The shop teacher built him right.
 "He's stood in this part of the country for over 50 years without blowing over," said Keith.
 "He's not going to."

 Our photos were taken before the abandoned Western Store next to Tex was demolished in preparation for the park.